-FIGURE 7 Number of Infectious Syphilis Cases, Rhode Island, 2010-2019
+FIGURE 7 Number of Infectious Syphilis Cases, Rhode Island, 2011-2020

 Infectious syphilis is defined as infection within the past year (primary, secondary, or early latent stages) when people are most likely to transmit the infection to others.
-From 2010-2019, there was a 244% increase in infectious syphilis cases, from 61 cases in 2010 to 210 cases in 2019.
+From 2011-2020, there was a 182% increase in infectious syphilis cases, from 66 cases in 2011 to 186 cases in 2020.
+These data represent diagnosed cases based on positive test results.
+A reduction in cases was observed in 2020, which may be attributed to the impact of COVID-19 on reduced screening by health care providers and changes in individual risk behaviors.

-Number of Infectious Syphilis Cases, by Sex and Sexual Orientation, Rhode Island, 2015-2019
+Number of Infectious Syphilis Cases, by Sex and Sexual Orientation, Rhode Island, 2011-2020

-GBMSM are disproportionately affected by infectious syphilis in Rhode Island.
+Gay, bisexual, and other men who have sex with men (GBMSM) are disproportionately affected by infectious syphilis in Rhode Island.
 This health disparity has increased significantly in the past 10 years.
-In 2019, there were about 7 times as many cases of infectious syphilis among GBMSM as there were among heterosexual males and females.
+In 2020 there were about 8 times as many cases of infectious syphilis among GBMSM as there were among heterosexual males and females.

-FIGURE 9 Rates of Infectious Syphilis Cases, by Age, Rhode Island, 2015-2019
+FIGURE 9 Rates of Infectious Syphilis Cases, by Age, Rhode Island, 2016-2020

-From 2015-2019, people in their 20s and 30s had the highest infectious syphilis rates in Rhode Island.
-No babies were born with congenital syphilis in the last five years.
+From 2016-2020, people in their 20s and 30s had the highest infectious syphilis rates in Rhode Island.